Lush and Lively English Ivy is a Low-Maintenance Decorator’s Dream

-You're probably familiar with English ivy on the exterior of buildings, but it also makes a lovely houseplant.
-This fast-growing climber is relatively easy to care for, and looks great either hanging or dangling its vines from a shelf.
+You’re probably familiar with English ivy on the exterior of buildings, but it also makes a lovely houseplant.
+English ivy is relatively easy to care for and looks great, either hanging or dangling its vines from a shelf.
 It can even be trained to grow up a topiary.
-If you're ready to add this classic vine to your home, here is what you need to know about growing ivy indoors.
+If you’re ready to add this classic vine to your home, here is what you need to know about growing ivy indoors.

 About This Plant

 English ivy (Hedera helix) is native to most of Europe and Western Asia.
 You may think that the ivy that you commonly see growing on European buildings is purely decorative, but it can actually help modulate the interior temperature, keeping it cooler in the summer and warmer in the winter and protecting the walls themselves from bad weather and temperature fluctuations.

 So it’s basically nature’s insulation and siding rolled into one elegant vine.

 According to the ASPCA, English ivy is toxic to dogs and cats.

 The first thing you need to know about growing English ivy indoors is that it needs bright light.
 Without enough light, ivy will become leggy, sickly, and prone to pests.
 Variegated ivies may lose their color variation if they don’t have enough light.
 Direct summer sun from a south-facing window can lead to leaf burn, so indirect light is best.
 The plant prefers to be at cooler temperatures, like in the 60s (F), and likes humidity.

 Ivy grows outdoors across the world, but in many places, it’s invasive and considered a noxious weed.
 It’s such a problem that, in some places — like my home state of Oregon — it’s actually illegal to buy, sell, or transport ivy.